 4. Century eggs, China

-The resulting egg is a blackish-green color on the outside and has a very soft, custardy texture on the inside.
-They’re often eaten with rice or congee, and some people say that they have a slightly sulphuric taste.
+The resulting egg is blackish-green on the outside and has a soft, custardy texture on the inside.
+They’re often eaten with rice or congee; some people say they have a slightly sulphuric taste.

 5. Fried tarantulas, Cambodia

-Just like deep-fried chicken, deep-fried tarantulas is a popular street food in Cambodia.
+Like deep-fried chicken, deep-fried tarantulas are a popular street food in Cambodia.
 Tarantulas that have been deep-fried in oil and served with a dipping sauce.
-They’re often served with a dipping sauce, and some people say that they taste like chicken.
+They’re often served with a dipping sauce; some say they taste like chicken.